Peruvian frigate Apurímac: Peruvian Civil War of 1856–1858

 On 27 November 1856, Apurímac and Tumbes raided and then left the port of Arica after the refusal of the garrison to resupply the rebel ships.
 On 28 December, the fleet captured the Chincha Islands and the steamer Izcuchaca.
 On 31 December 1856, Apurímac along with the schooners Loa and Tumbes began a blockade of Callao, which was defended only by Ucayali and the old colonial fortress of Real Felipe.
 After 4 January, the blockade was sustained only by the frigate.
 She tried to capture Ucayali on 28 January, but that steamer was well defended by Captain Mariátegui and the guns on land.
 Finally, Apurímac left the port by 30 March to resupply in Pisco.

-She returned on 30 April 1857, carrying Vivanco and his army on board with the help of the steamer Huaras, disembarking all the troops the next day in the mouth of the Rimac River with the intention of capturing the port by surprise, but the assault was a complete failure and Vivanco with his remaining troops left Callao on 26 April to meet the rest of the rebel fleet in the Chincha Islands.
+She returned on 30 April 1857, carrying Vivanco and his army on board with the help of the steamer Huaras, disembarking all the troops the next day at the mouth of the Rimac River with the intention of capturing the port by surprise, but the assault was a complete failure and Vivanco with his remaining troops left Callao on 26 April to meet the rest of the rebel fleet in the Chincha Islands.

 The Peruvian government took new measures to recover the control of the sea, and on 21 May signed an accord with representatives of Great Britain and France to allow their ships to protect the production of guano and their economic interests.
-The original reward for her capture was raised to 500,000 pesos.
+The original reward for Apurímac's capture was raised to 500,000 pesos.
 At the same time, President Castilla offered an unconditional pardon to the rebellious sailors.
 Knowing this, along with the fact that Apurímac could be defeated by the French and British steam frigates, the rebel officers decided to surrender the fleet, which left the Chincha Islands on 22 May and arrived at Callao two days later where it was seized by the government.

-Renamed Callao by President Castilla on 28 April 1858, in honor to the defenders of this province that fight for the Government against the rebels.
+Apurímac was renamed Callao by President Castilla on 28 April 1858, in honor to the defenders of this province that fought for the Government against the rebels.